Malcolm Arnold Academy

-Malcolm Arnold Academy is a mixed-gender Academy in Northampton, England, for pupils aged 11 – 18.
+Malcolm Arnold Academy is a co-educational comprehensive secondary school with academy status in Northampton, England, for pupils aged 11 – 18.
 It was established in 2010 following the closure of the Unity College in July of that year, and opened for year 7 and ages 16+ on 3 September 2010, and for other years on 6 September.
-The academy, which begins as an entirely new school, occupies the campus of the former Unity College and has the capacity for 1,450 pupils.
-The academy is a Church of England foundation academy but caters for all faiths and none.
+The academy occupies the campus of the former Unity College and has the capacity for 1,450 pupils.
+The academy is a Church of England foundation academy.